-The Operation chapter includes a description of controller features, temperature, time, and fan speed setting instructions, multi-segment program setting instructions, and instructions for changing the unit of measurement and calibrating the oven.
+The Operation chapter includes a description of controller features, temperature, and time setting instructions, multi-segment program setting instructions, and instructions for changing the unit of measurement and calibrating the oven.

 The Data Logging chapter is intended to serve as a source for understanding how the oven's controller collects temperature and time information during the oven's operation and how the user can collect this data for analysis.